adribaeza/python-llmchat-fastapi-streamlit/README.md

 The interface send all history of the chat to the backend API to generate the response.
 LLM model is a conversational model, so it needs the context of the conversation to generate the response correctly.

 For clear the chat history, you can click the "New Chat" button.

+### Backend API Usage

+The backend API is a FastAPI application that handles the chatbot logic and interacts with the TinyLlama model to generate responses.
+The API exposes the following endpoints:

+- **POST /api/v1/chat**: This endpoint receives a chat messages from the frontend and generates a response using the TinyLlama model.
+View swuaager documentation in `http://localhost:8000/docs` for more information.

+- **GET /docs**: This endpoint provides the Swagger documentation for the backend API.
+You can access it by going to `http://localhost:8000/docs` in your web browser.

 ### Building the Docker Image Locally